yamcs/yamcs/pus_analysis/pus15.md

 **XTCE approach**: ✅ **Single MetaCommand** — reuses `pkt_sel_apid_array_type` from TC[15,3] with subtype=4.
 Same sibling-member nested array design.

-**Code**: Mirror TC[15,3] handler but remove from filter table.
+**Simulator (on-board emulation)**: Mirror TC[15,3] handler but remove from filter table.
 If svc_type entry becomes empty, delete it.
 If APID entry becomes empty, delete it.
+Filter table management runs in the satellite-side simulator, not in YAMCS.

 ---